-Phentermine promotes weight loss by reducing appetite and increasing energy levels.
-Itdoes this primarily by triggering the release of hormones that suppress hunger signals and boost concentration and alertness.
+Phentermine promotes weight loss by triggering the release of hormones that suppress hunger signals and boost concentration and alertness.

-However, as a result of this increased energy and alertness, it is common for patients to experience phentermine insomnia.
-When persistent, this phentermine side effect can make getting enough sleep a frustratingly difficult task.
+However, as a result of this increased energy and alertness, many patients battle phentermine insomnia.
+When persistent, this common phentermine side effect can make getting enough sleep a frustratingly difficult task.

-Patients often experience insomnia during the first few days or weeks of treatment, but it should improve as your body adjusts to the medication.
+Many patients experience insomnia during the first few days or weeks of treatment, but most people experience some relief as the body adjusts to phentermine.

 If this side effect continues (e.g. you are still experiencing phentermine insomnia after 2 months), consult with your doctor.
-He or she may suggest a lower dose or offer additional advice about what can help with insomnia from phentermine.
+He or she may suggest a lower dose, amend your dosing schedule or suggest lifestyle modifications to help you overcome this side effect.

 Phentermine insomnia can keep you up for hours or even days at a time, despite intense feelings of tiredness.
-It is common, then, to wonder how to fall asleep on phentermine.
-There is no magic phentermine insomnia cure, but there are some strategies to help phentermine insomnia go away.
+So many people wonder how to fall asleep on phentermine.
+There is no magic phentermine insomnia cure, but there are some common strategies that help phentermine insomnia go away.

 If you find yourself battling recurrent insomnia, try these five simple tips to sleep when on phentermine:

 Take phentermine first thing in the morning to reduce the risk of phentermine insomnia.
 Most patients take their pill on an empty stomach, either 30 minutes before or 1-2 hours after breakfast.

 Phentermine reaches its maximum potency in the blood after about 1-3 hours and is completely absorbed in 4-6 hours, depending on physical activity and the amount of food in the stomach .
 However, most patients feel phentermine's energy-boosting effects for closer to 10-14 hours .